brohrer/dsmq/README.md

 ### Demo

 1. Open 3 separate terminal windows.
-1. In the first, run `src/dsmq/dsmq.py`.
+1. In the first, run `src/dsmq/server.py` as a script.
 1. In the second, run `src/dsmq/example_put_client.py`.
 1. In the third, run `src/dsmq/example_get_client.py`.